jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 promises non-breaking links and it uses links to build documents (with versions, quotations, overlay markup...) instead of using documents to build links [@Nelson1997].
-The concept of hypertext or more general 'hypermedia' has also been used differing from Nelson, both in the literary community (that focused on simple links), and in the hypertext research community (that focused on tools) [@WardripFruin2004].
+The concept of hypertext or more general 'hypermedia' has also been used differently from Nelson, both in the literary community (that focused on simple links), and in the hypertext research community (that focused on tools) [@WardripFruin2004].